-The Pittsburgh Post-Gazette recently questioned the fairness of the new 2012 Allegheny County property reassessments.
-The Post-Gazette review found that in Pittsburgh, expensive property values were underestimated as compared to lower-priced property values.
-This means more expensive properties were again, in theory, receiving a tax break.
+The Pittsburgh Post-Gazette recently questioned the fairness of the 2012 Allegheny County property tax assessment.
+The Post-Gazette review found that in Pittsburgh, expensive property values were underestimated when compared to lower-priced properties.
+Essentially, more expensive properties were receiving a tax break.
 This proves troubling.
 One of the primary justifications for the tax assessment was that lower-income properties were paying more than their fair share already.
 So how could this have happened?
 The answer is two-fold.

 Mass appraising is not a perfect science.
-Instead, it creates a range where the success of the reassessment can meet industry standards for consistency and fairness, and still be unfair to certain areas and residents.
+Often, results fall in a terrible sweet spot where they can meet industry standards while still being unfair to lower-income areas and residents.

-The results of the 2012 Allegheny County reassessment thus far are not unusual.
-National appraisal systems tend to produce similar results of favoring more expensive properties because mass appraising software typically hunts for the mean value.
-By cutting the difference between both higher and lower-priced properties in a given area lower-income values are raised and more expensive property values are decreased towards the center).
+The results of the 2012 Allegheny County tax assessment are not unusual.
+National appraisal systems tend to produce similar results -- favoring more expensive properties.
+This is because mass appraising software typically hunts for the mean value.
+By cutting the difference between both higher and lower-priced properties in a given area lower-income values are raised while higher-income values are lowered.

-Every time there is a reassessment in Allegheny County, there is chaos.
-With another reassessment allegedly scheduled for 2015, it is time that Allegheny County provides a strategy to handle future reassessments in a less chaotic fashion.
-Ideally, there should be greater accuracy so as not to discriminate against lower-income properties.
+Every time there is a tax assessment in Allegheny County, there are problems.
+With another assessment scheduled for 2015, it is time that Allegheny County provides solutions.
+We have those solutions.

 If we are going to reassess every 3 years, we should start the next tax assessment right on the heels of the last.
-One of the major flaws with each of the last reassessments was that there was never adequate time to correct inequities found.
-Instead, the solution was always to fix the inequities through the appeal process.
-The appeal process though, cannot correct inequities of the appraisal software.
-We need more time and a thorough review prior to releasing any tax assessment results, audits need to be made so the information in released correctly the first time.
-The goal is to make any reassessments accurate, and that can only be accomplished by having enough time to perform multiple quality checks prior to release of the new assessments.
+One of the major flaws with each of the tax assessments was that there was never adequate time to correct inequity.
+Instead, the solution was always to fix the problems through an appeals process.
+This process, however, cannot fix the appraisal software.
+We need more time and a thorough review for that.
+Prior to releasing any tax assessment results, audits need to be made so the information in released correctly the first time.
+The goal is to make tax assessments accurate.
+That can only be accomplished by having enough time to perform multiple quality checks before the results are published.

-Instead of outsourcing millions of dollars, Allegheny County should keep the reassessments local.
-Not only does it make more sense to spend the reassessment money locally, but it will produce a more accurate result.
-Allegheny County’s real estate market is too diverse to rely heavily on mass appraisal software.
+Instead of outsourcing millions of dollars, Allegheny County should keep its tax assessments local.
+Not only does it benefit the local economy, but it would produce more accurate results.
+Allegheny County real estate market is too diverse to rely on mass appraisal software.

-Instead, the solution should include increased hiring of assessors, appraisers and real estate agents at the local level.
-Crtitics may argue that it would be cost prohibitive to have a reassessment division with local experts.
-I disagree.
-I believe it would be less costly to employ a full time reassessment division, with access to local experts, than it would be to incur a major capital expenditure every 3 years.
+Instead, the county needs to hire more assessors, appraisers and real estate agents at the local level.
+Critics may argue that it wouldn’t be cost effective to have a tax assessment division with local experts.
+We disagree.
+It would be less costly to employ a full time tax assessment division than it would be to incur a major capital expenditure every 3 years.
 This could only be done, however, if we allowed sufficient time to complete the next reassessment.